James Tague: Kennedy assassination

-Tague had been driving to Downtown Dallas to have lunch with his girlfriend (and future wife) when he came upon a traffic jam caused by the presidential motorcade that was traveling west on Elm Street.
+Tague had been driving to Downtown Dallas to have lunch with his girlfriend, and future wife, when he came upon a traffic jam caused by the presidential motorcade that was traveling west on Elm Street.
 Tague testified to the Warren Commission that because of the traffic, he parked his car on the north curb of Commerce Street, where he then "got out of his car and stood by the bridge abutment."
 Tague was a few feet north of the southern edge of the triple underpass railroad bridge when he saw the presidential limousine and heard the first shot.

 As with many other witnesses, Tague remembered hearing this first shot and likened it to a firecracker.
-He later testified that the first shot that he recalled hearing had occurred after the presidential limousine had already completed the 120-degree slow turn from Houston Street onto Elm Street and then straightened out.
+He later testified that the first shot he recalled hearing had occurred after the presidential limousine had already completed the 120-degree slow turn from Houston Street onto Elm Street and then straightened out.
 The motorcade then proceeded in his direction down Elm Street, parallel to Commerce Street.

 Soon after the shots were fired, Tague was approached by Dallas Detective Buddy Walthers, who noticed specks of blood on Tague's right cheek.
-Tague also had a small left facial scab from a cut, which occurred a week before the assassination.
 The detective asked Tague where he had been standing.
 The two men then examined the area and discovered, on the upper, curved part of Main Street south curb, a "very fresh scar" impact that they believed indicated that a bullet had struck there and had taken a small chip out of the curb's concrete.
 They came to the conclusion that one bullet had ricocheted off the curb and the debris then hit Tague.

 The curb surrounding the scar chip was not cut out until August 1964, after Tague had repeatedly reminded authorities of also being wounded during the shots, and it is now in the National Archives.
 The scar chip was 23 ft 6 in north of the south edge of the triple underpass railroad bridge, about 20 ft from where Tague stood during the attack.
 The detective told Tague that it appeared that a bullet had been fired from either the Texas School Book Depository or the Dal-Tex Building.